MickeyG-Dev/RogueGuides/guides/pink-temporary-spoofer.md

  - Restart your PC and retry if spoofing fails.
  - Ensure all games and launchers are closed.
- - Run Torix with Administrator permissions.
+ - Run Pink with Administrator permissions.
  - Close unnecessary background applications.
  - Temporarily disable antivirus iffiles are blocked.